Project overview

 Upgrades and new additions

-There are a number of new additions and upgrades planned for the reserve.
+Many new additions and upgrades have been undertaken at the reserve.
 These include a new netball shelter, a new toilet, changing rooms and storage building, improved security, redeveloped playing fields, formalised car parking and environmental improvements.

 Across the reserve, the redeveloped skatepark has been completed, public courts have been resurfaced and a new toilet block and seating have recently been installed.
 Other features being added include new lighting, a pathway in and around the skate park, more seating, more rubbish bins, bike racks and shade sails.